shama009/Trivia-Game/README.md

 User will be displayed a set of questions related to computers and the timer starts.

-Game is over if user runs out of time i.e times hits 0 or if user clicks "Done" button.
+Game is over if user runs out of time i.e timer hits 0 or if user clicks "Done" button.

 Results will be displayed as correct, incorrect and unanswered based on user's choice for each question.